qooxdoo/qooxdoo/documentation/manual/source/pages/website/overview.rst

 --------
 A polyfill is best explained by a quote from an informative blog post:

-  A polyfill, or polyfiller, is a piece of code (or plugin) that provides the technology that you, the developer, expect the browser to provide natively.
-Flattening the API landscape if you will. `What is a polyfill <http://remysharp.com/2010/10/08/what-is-a-polyfill/>`_
+  *"A polyfill, or polyfiller, is a piece of code (or plugin) that provides the technology that you, the developer, expect the browser to provide natively.
+Flattening the API landscape if you will."* [#]_

 A list of included polyfills can be found in the API documentation of the module.